MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/room-systems-scale.md

 ## Create Configuration Manager packages

 > [!IMPORTANT]
-> The required OS version for each SRS installer version changes with every MSI release.
-To determine the best OS version for a given MSI run the console setup script once.
+> The required operating system version for each SRS installer version changes with every MSI release.
+To determine the best operating system version for a given MSI, run the console setup script once.
+To learn more, see [Deploy Microsoft Teams Rooms by using System Center Configuration Manager](room-systems-scale.md).

 Configuration Manager requires a number of packages to deploy and configure the Microsoft Teams Rooms units.